 Travelers is a good insurer for accountants and tax preparers who are just starting their firms.
 The company can offer BOPs to new ventures and home-based businesses that includes coverage for accounts receivable and employee dishonesty, plus lost income after a covered loss.
 Business owners can then customize their BOPs with a variety of endorsements and manage their policies online by signing up for MyTravelers for Business.

-CoverHound is a great option for CPAs who want competitively priced policies.
-As a broker, CoverHound works with a large network of providers that includes Chubb, Nationwide, and Liberty Mutual to shop the best rate for your business.
-Additionally, CoverHound has an online platform that processes applications in minutes and in-house actuaries who analyze your information to ensure accuracy.
+CyberPolicy is a great option for CPAs who want competitively priced policies.
+As a broker, CyberPolicy works with a large network of providers that includes Chubb, Nationwide, and Liberty Mutual to shop the best rates for your business on a wide range of commercial policies.
+Additionally, CyberPolicy has an online platform that processes applications in minutes and in-house actuaries who analyze your information to ensure accuracy.

 With more than 429,000 members, the AICPA is the largest professional membership organization for CPAs.
 Members can get discounts on specialized insurance offerings for accountant insurance, including professional liability, employment practices liability, commercial property and liability, and business overhead expense.
 Annual dues start at $285 for regular membership while students are free.